TSG 1899 Hoffenheim (women)

 TSG 1899 Hoffenheim Frauen is the German women's football club based in Hoffenheim, a village of Sinsheim municipality, Baden-Württemberg, inside the Rhine-Neckar.
 Since 2013, the club plays in the Bundesliga, the highest level of football in Germany.

 History

 The team started playing in 2007 and rushed through the lower leagues.
-It plays at Dietmar-Hopp-Stadion and is currently coached by Gabor Gallai.
+It plays at Dietmar-Hopp-Stadion.

+In January 2026, Eva-Maria Virsinger was appointed head coach.